Biden administration seeks $32.5 bln more in Ukraine and COVID aid | Health

 Biden administration seeks $32.5 bln more in Ukraine and COVID aid

-President Joe Biden's administration is seeking $32.5 billion in additional funding from Congress to bolster the U.S. COVID response and help Ukraine, the White House said on Thursday, citing two "urgent and immediate needs."
 The $22.5 billion in COVID funding plus $10 billion in emergency military and humanitarian aid for Ukraine should be included in Congress' larger spending bill to fund the U.S. government expected to come by March 11, OMB Acting Director Shalanda Young said in a statement.
+Previous COVID response bills have enabled Americans to get vaccinated and tested, and allowed donations to the world.

+President Joe Biden's administration is seeking $32.5 billion in additional funding from Congress to bolster the U.S. COVID-19 response and help Ukraine, the White House said on Thursday.
+The $22.5 billion in COVID funding plus $10 billion in emergency military and humanitarian aid for Ukraine should be included in Congress' larger spending bill to fund the U.S. government expected to come by March 11, OMB Acting Director Shalanda Young said in a statement.

-Previous COVID response bills have enabled Americans to get vaccinated and tested, as well as allowed donations to the world, but nearly all those funds have been used, she said.
+Previous COVID response bills have enabled Americans to get vaccinated and tested, and allowed donations to the world.
+But nearly all those funds have been used, she said.
 "We are therefore urging Congress to promptly provide $22.5 billion to cover immediate needs for tests, treatments and vaccines, investments in research and development of next-generation vaccines, and responding globally, including getting more shots in arms around the world," she wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)